isabellarmonteiro/Bangladesh/docs/fish/01_fish_activities.md

 # CGIAR Engagement in Fisheries Sector

 Fisheries and Aquaculture have been a longstanding domain of interest for the CGIAR.
-Between 2012-2016,    This domain is covered by the CGIAR Research Program on Fish Agri-Food Systems (FISH), which was active between 2017-2021, and jointly articulated by WorldFish and the International Water Management Institute (IWMI).
-WorldFish is the main CGIAR center working on Fisheries in Bangladesh.
-Additionally, two currently active Research Initiatives are directly related to Fish: the Aquatic Foods and the One Health Research Initiative.
+Between 2012-2016, it was included in the Livestock and Fish CGIAR Research Program (CRP).
+However, indicating renewed focus on this line of research, these topics gained their own space with the Fish Agri-Food Systems (FISH), which was active between 2017-2021, and jointly articulated by WorldFish and the International Water Management Institute (IWMI). <br>

+In Bangladesh, WorldFish is the main CGIAR center working on Fisheries and Aquaculture.
+Additionally, two Research Initiatives in the country are directly related to Fish: the Aquatic Foods and the One Health Research Initiative.

 ## WorldFish's Presence in Bangladesh